kintone/js-sdk/packages/data-loader/README.md

 fileInTable-1-0/test (1).txt"
 ```

-If NOT set `--attachments-dir` option, only the file name will be output.
+When export, if NOT set `--attachments-dir` option, only the file name will be output.

 ```csv
 "fileFieldCode"